dpFHGR/NoSQL25/README.md

 # Management of Monitoring Templates using a MongoDB and FastAPI in Python
 Welcome to this GitHub page on building a Webstack to manage Monitoring Templates using MongoDB and FastAPI.
 This is part of the lecture NoSQL of the B.Sc.
 CDS study course at FHGR.

-## Use Case: Repository for Monitoring Templates
+# Use Case: Repository for Monitoring Templates
 The KSGR (Kantonsspital Graubünden) is in the process of setting up and expanding a monitoring solution on various platforms like "PRTG" and "Zabbix" (Monitoring tools).
 Various monitoring points/definitions are being created here and need to be centrally managed.
 This application serves as a repository to manage the monitoring templates across different tools.
 It also tracks which servers use which templates, allowing better visibility into wwhich monitoring points are active on which systems.

 The aim is to ensure that KSGR ICT employees have access to this repository so that they can assess the various possibilities of the existing monitoring points for their purposes.

-## Docker Desktop Setup
+## Setup
 Before you get started, please download Docker Desktop on your system:
 ```
 https://www.docker.com/